ankitagupta12/brace-comb/README.md

      include BraceComb::Helper
      enum type: { shopping: 0 }
    ```
-2. Declare a dependency by typing in the following in any ActiveRecord class:
+2. Declare a dependency by typing in the following in any ActiveRecord class.
+Only `resolver` is compulsory whereas `before_resolution` and `after_resolution` are optional.

    a.
 Using a method name in the resolver
    ```